 Once fully seated in my murky holiday mood I drink scotch and watch late night 1980’s television.
-By scotch I do not refer to precious single malts from the Scottish highlands or the Orkneys.
+By scotch I refer not to some single malt from the Scottish highlands or the Orkneys.
 No glimmering elixir that people who have good old friends pull from the shelf and serve late at night, at a bare table in a dim room, maybe after their weary friend has arrived from some great distance.
-I mean the generic “scotch,” economical old man blends like Ballantines and Dewars.
+I mean the generic “scotch,” economical old man blends like Ballantine’s and Dewar’s.
 For older readers, think of the type advertised in the last century inside those thick magazines with humongous staffs likely doing very little on big expense accounts, e.g. Playboy or Esquire.

 You can drink scotch cold, hot or neat, but it is always warming, a drink complete.
 It makes sense for the season.
 The TV on the other hand is plain atavism, a retreat to some childhood happy place amid the gathering darkness and endless threatening hectoring from friends/family/the whole seasonal ambience to MEMENTO MORI!!
 SAVOR THIS TIME!!
 TEMPUS FUGIT!!